Skyflower: Graceful, Weeping Shrub

 Plant Lover Facts

 Skyflower (Duranta erecta) also goes by the common names golden dewdrop and pigeon berry.
-(I’m assuming pigeons eat the berries, but I have no idea why it’s called golden dewdrop when its most notable feature is its purple flowers.)
+(I’m assuming pigeons eat the berries, and that it’s called golden dewdrop for its gold berries.)

 Did you enjoy this article?